-A chiropractic adjustment is the skill of using a specific force in a precise direction, applied to a joint that is fixated, “locked up”, or not moving properly.
-This adds motion to the joint, helping the joints to gradually regain more normal motion and function.
-The purpose of this safe and natural procedure is to permit improved spinal function, improved nervous system function, and improved health.
+A chiropractic adjustment is the application of a specific force in a precise direction, applied skilfully to a spinal joint that is fixated, “locked up”, or not moving as it should.
+This can help improve or restore motion to the joint, helping the spine to gradually regain more normal motion and function.

 There are many ways to adjust the spine.
 Usually the chiropractor’s hands or a specially designed instrument delivers a brief and highly-accurate thrust.
 Some adjusting methods are quick, whereas others require a slow, constant or indirect pressure.

 Restoring better spinal function can help improve mobility, vitality, and endurance.

 In short, no!
 There is no age limit on chiropractic and more and more people are consulting chiropractors, especially in their later years.
 In order to deliver the safest, most effective and highest quality care possible, chiropractic techniques are modified appropriately for each person at every age and stage of life.